Omar-Ar1/Omar-Ar1/README.md

 ### **5. Online NMF for Time Series**

-🔹 Designed a sliding-window factorization model for electricity-market signals.
+🔹 Designed a sliding-window factorization model for financial-market signals.

 🔹 Integrated hyperparameter search to stabilize dictionary evolution.